jagerman/loki-multi-sn/README.md

    in it yet).
 4. Restart node 00: `systemctl restart oxen-node@00`.
 5. Set up the "01" oxen-node using `oxen-multi-sn-create 01 ipc:///var/lib/oxen/node-00/oxend.sock`
 6. Repeat step 4 for 02 through 07.
-(Note that the "node-00" part doesn't change).
+(Note that "01" changes, but the "node-00" part doesn't).

-This will result in a setup where the oxen-node@00 is responsible for providing L2 information to all the other nodes on the machine.
+This will result in a setup where the oxen-node@00 is responsible for providing L2 information to all the other nodes on the same server.

-If you want to extend this access to service nodes running on remote hosts then you can also do:
+If you want to extend this proxy access to service nodes running on remote servers then you can set this up as follows:

-7. For each remote oxend that you want to be able to connect, add its pubkey into the /etc/oxen/proxy-pubkeys.txt file.
+7. For each remote oxend that you want to be able to connect, obtain its pubkey and add it into the /etc/oxen/proxy-pubkeys.txt file on the proxy server.
 (You do *not* have to restart the oxen-node@00 oxend after changing this file; it will detect changes and reload it).
 8. Make a note of the oxen-node@00's public IP, its quorumnet port (225NN, e.g. 22500 for
    oxen-node@00), and its pubkey.
-(If you are following these instructions from a very old pre-Oxen 8 node with separate primary and Ed25519 pubkeys, you must use the Ed25519 pubkey!)
+   - For steps 7 and 8, if you are following these instructions using a very old pre-Oxen 8 node with separate primary and Ed25519 pubkeys, you must use the Ed25519 pubkeys!
 9. When configuring the remote, for a non-multi-sn setup, specify "l2-oxend=IP:PORT/PUBKEY".
-For a multi-sn setup, run `oxen-multi-sn-create NN l2-oxend IP:PORT/PUBKEY` for a new node, or `oxen-multi-sn-upgrade l2-oxend IP:PORT/PUBKEY` when first upgrading a node to the 11.2+ release.
+For a multi-sn setup, run `oxen-multi-sn-create NN l2-oxend IP:PORT/PUBKEY` for a new node, or `oxen-multi-sn-upgrade l2-oxend IP:PORT/PUBKEY` when first upgrading a multi-sn server to the 11.2+ release.